Using the OAuth Client Policy

 To configure the client outbound identity

-6. Make sure the domain is set to Local Domain, and then populate the username and password for the client identity that you created in To create the Client user above.
+5. Make sure the domain is set to Local Domain, and then populate the username and password for the client identity that you created in To create the Client user.
 If you're using the platform as an OAuth provider, the values are the AppID and Secret.

-7. In the User Defined Category field, enter: GrantTypeCredentials, as shown below.
+6. Under Outbound Identity, in the User Defined Category field, enter: GrantTypeCredentials.

 Cache Configuration